 Only about half of children with a mental illness receive appropriate mental health services, which can have devastating consequences later in life.
-Not only are these teens more at risk for substance abuse but also crime.
+Not only are these teens more at risk for substance abuse but also a crime.
 Nearly 70 percent of youth in juvenile justice systems have at least one mental illness, according to NIMA.

 Even more disturbing is that 90 percent of children who die by suicide have a mental health condition.

 The link between mental illness and substance abuse is irrefutable.
 Of the 20.2 million American adults with a substance abuse disorder, half suffer from mental illness as well.